 Pride Farm Decade by Decade

 The Executioner's son Joseph appears numerous times in the very earliest Falmouth Town Records.
 His first appearance in town records is an Animal Brand registration on 1/20/1726, two years before his new Land Registrations "Granted and Laid out" on 12/27/1727, 4/1/1728, and 5/1/1728 on Falmouth Neck, todays Portland.
-The three Lots "Granted and Laid out" do not include Pride Farm, this was the heyday of the Great Puritan Landgrab, as many Falmouth residents of this period show up in the records 'grabbing' multiple land grants as the town suddenly shifted from the banks of the Presumpscot to the new harbor.
-They literally divided up the harborside area with stakes in the ground, and proceded to grant the parcels among themselves.
+The three Lots "Granted and Laid out" do not include Pride Farm.
+This was the heyday of the Great Puritan Landgrab, as many Falmouth residents of this period show up in the records 'grabbing' multiple land grants as the town suddenly shifted from the banks of the Presumpscot to the new harbor.
+They literally divided up the harborside area with stakes in the ground, and proceeded to grant the parcels among themselves.
 The brand registration indicates he was obviously living somewhere nearby with animals throughout 1726 and 1727 before any land gets registered.
-Appropriately placed land matching Pride Farm, is credited to Joseph Pride in 1753 in News Articles but a copy of the actual grant described is elusive.
-Misc p37, p42, p76
+Land nearby is credited to Joseph Pride the grandson in 1753 in News Articles as is Prides Bridge accross the presumscott, but a copy of the Josephs original grant is proving elusive.
+Joseph begins to regularly appear in land records begining in 1765, mostly as a grantor, but the source of his title is elusive so far.

-Falmouth Historical Society research "found" that the fugitive family left no land registrations before an 1867 purchase from the Purintons, Thats truely a surprise, given the 17 pages of deeds for the Pride family in the deed index between 1760 and 1870.
+Falmouth Historical Society research "found" that the fugitive family left no land registrations before an 1867 purchase from the Purintons, Thats truely a surprise, given the 17 pages of entries for the Pride family in the deed index between 1760 and 1870.
 [1 2 3 4 5 6 7 8 9 10].
-Many are in the Duck Pond area, an astounding 680 in all, with additional dozens before 1760 listed on FamilySearch.org currently being investigated (see for yourself with a free account).
-Clarification of this will take a while given hundreds of pages of handwritten deeds to go through, each with obscure geography.
-However to date no deed has been uncovered between Pride and Purinton in 1867.
-Investigation ongoing.
+Many are in the Duck Pond area, an astounding 680 in all, with additional dozens before 1760 listed on FamilySearch.org currently being investigated.
+Purinton has a similar Index [1 2 3 4 5 6 7 8 9 10].
+Clarification of this will take a while given hundreds of pages of handwritten deeds to go through, each with obscure geography (from the corner of the fence to the sycamore tree :).
+However to date no deed has been uncovered between Pride and Purinton in 1867 in Falmouth.
+Something doesn't add up here.
+See for yourself with a free account or County Records (please drop a note if you find anything to update).

 Records are purported to say Pride farm was purchased from the Purinton family, its original builders in 1867, 209 years after the executioner arrived,... by the executioners great great grandson, Alexander (Executioner 1637, Joseph 1686, Capt Joseph 1726, Henry 1757, Alexander 1802).
 But Henry's tombstone ( Alexander's father who died 1836) is in the Gowen Cemetary next-door, as are the tombstones of his brother Henry (1852) and sister Nancy (1848).
 11 Prides in all.
 Go a short distance in any other direction from Pride Farm Road and you will also find additional Pride burials, and 39 nearby burials are pre-1870 !!
 The Names of Lord (Thomas), the Executioner (Joseph), and the Executioner's wife (Jane) are all there as well as all the other family names of Lord Pride.